bmerry/rbtempo/README.md

 ------------
 Simply copy the entire directory tree to the Rhythmbox plugins directory.
 For a local user on a UNIX-like system, this is ~/.local/share/rhythmbox/plugins.
+You will also need the gstreamer "bad" plugins e.g., `libgstreamer-plugins-bad1.0-0` on Ubuntu 22.04.

+Apparently this plugin is not compatible with the Rhythmbox "alternative toolbar" plugin.

 Usage
 -----